 Either way, the people who have purchased these products or services will be out of luck.

-Some of these fake products even have affiliate programs, which some legit affiliate marketers can fall for and promote without realizing that they are promoting a fake product.
+Some of these fake products even have legitimate affiliate programs, which credible affiliate marketers can fall for and promote without realizing that they are a fake product scam.

 4. Transaction Laundering

-One of the most common affiliate marketing scams is when scammers use stolen credit cards to make purchases using their affiliate links.
+One of the most common affiliate marketing scams is when scammers use stolen goods and cards to make purchases using their affiliate links.